Richard061592/chutes_ladders/README.md

-# shoots_ladders
+# chutes_ladders
-A fun shoots and ladders game
+A fun chutes and ladders game